oneacik/mindoo/public/Events/DDD-GDA/DDD-GDA Control plane.md

 ### Purpose To Practice

 **Purpose:** Gather intel how to organise best meetup & make proper DDD more recognizable in Tricity
+- Organise engaging meetups that give more energy than they take
 - Create an extensive instruction about organising meetups
-- Make DDD used wider at Tricity Companies
 - Prepare people to use DDD techniques in their work
-- Organise engaging meetups that give more energy than they take
+- Make DDD used wider at Tricity companies
+- Facilitate knowledge sharing between companies

 **Principals:**
-- Make meetup company agnostic, so we can easily get people and advertising from different companies
+- Cooperate with different sponsors, so we can easily get people and advertising from different companies
 - Use engaging techniques, so people will get more energy than they lose
 - Support the community lifecycle
     - First: Pick topics that can be used even in non DDD environment + build awareness of DDD